sohailmumtaz123/E-Laundry---Book-Online-Laundry/README.md

-# Ziyafat-Website
+# E-Laundry
-This is a website of a restaurant named "Ziyafat restaurant".
+A website making laundry business digital.
+This is a business model same like FoodPanda for Laundry".